-When you have kidney disease, your kidneys are no longer working as well as they need to.
-Changing your diet can help protect your kidneys.
+When you have kidney disease, making changes to your diet can help protect your kidneys.
 It can also help you control other diseases, such as diabetes and high blood pressure, that can make kidney disease worse.

 - There is no one diet that is right for everyone who has kidney disease.
 Your doctor or dietitian can tailor a diet for you based on how well your kidneys are working.